sergiomora03/Time-Series-Analysis-ARIMA-SARIMA-Prophet-LSTM/README.md

 2. Analysis of the context of the problem and relevance of the analysis: This should answer the question of why it is interesting or important to study the selected data.

-3.Understanding the data: Understand and analyze the main components of the time series, for example: seasonality, cyclicity, autocorrelation, behavior of the residuals, among others.
+3. Understanding the data: Understand and analyze the main components of the time series, for example: seasonality, cyclicity, autocorrelation, behavior of the residuals, among others.
 Make use of graphs that allow you to understand each of the components clearly.

 4. Application of the model in predictions: Correct use of the models seen in class to make predictions related to the problem of interest.